chip2int/stellar/README.md

 # Stellar Code Challenge

-The main goal is to build endpoints that would create endpoints for the following:
+The main goal is to build endpoints for the following:
 - Creating a new snippet.
 POST  **http://localhost:3000/api/**
 - Retrieve an existing snippet.
 GET **http://localhost:3000/api/snippets/<name>**
 - Like a snippet.
 POST  **http://localhost:3000/api/snippets/<name>**